Krandheer/synthetic-biology/README.md

   T vs U, uracil is found in RNA and thymine is found in DNA <br/>
   A and T are opposite to one another and G and C are opposite to one another <br />
   base + sugar = nucleoside + phosphate = nucleotide <br/>
+  if double helix has more G and C then it is going to have more hydrogen bond then with less G and C <br/>
+  and so it require more energy to pull apart the two strand of double helix by breaking down the hydrogen bond <br/>

 ### keywords:
+  replication , transcription and translation